 In addition, from the beginning of Term 1, 2020, senior secondary students were provided with interactive online resources targeted to help them study and prepare for important examinations.

-For more information please read our pdf 2020 Senior Students Pathways Guide (2.47 MB)
+For more information please refer to our pdf Senior Pathway Guides (7.41 MB) .